Oregon Bed & Breakfast Guild

 Tundra Swans return Marks the Beginning of Winter

-For me the return of the Tundra Swans to Mirror Lake in the Columbia River Gorge, marks the beginning of Winter.
+For me the return of the Tundra Swans to Mirror Lake in the Columbia River Gorge marks the beginning of Winter.

 Mirror Lake is at the foot of Crown Point, visible from Interstate 84 just west of the Rooster Rock exit.
 The Lake can host upwards of 100 Tundra swans, although as of yesterday only a few had arrived from their Arctic tundra nesting grounds.
-The Scenic Colombia River Gorge is just one of Oregon’s 7 Wonders and Oregon B&Bs in the Region welcome you.
+The Scenic Colombia River Gorge is just one of Oregon’s 7 Wonders and Oregon B&Bs welcome you.

 Tundra Swans dine on plant material, slugs, snails, insects and crayfish, and typically weigh from 10 to 18 pounds, averaging about 53 inches in length.
 They mate for life and travel in family groups in roundtrip migrations of up to 3,725 miles.